 - Hybrids Are Here To Stay - Hooks / Set

 As students enter the classroom, they will watch a video clip/animation of a Toyota Prius Hybrid system in action.
 I will have students write down the key components in the hybrid system.
 I will give them 5-6 min to complete this activity while role is being taken.
 After a few minutes I will ask students to describe a few key components.
 We will have a group discussion about the video clip to allow students and instructor to share experiences with the class.

 - How a Hybrid Works & Safety - Lecture

 Instructor will discuss how the hybrid system works, and cover safety while working on the hybrid.
-This will be done in lecture.
-Handouts will be given and video clips will be shown.
+This will be done in lecture, hand-outs will be given as well as video clips will be shown.

-The gasoline-electric hybrid system is also known as "Hybrid Synergy Drive," meaning the vehicle contains a gasoline engine (ICE) internal combustion engine and an electric motor (MG1 & MG2) for power.
+The gasoliine-electric hybrid system is also known as "Hybrid Synergy Drive," meaning the vehicle contains a gasoline engine (ICE) internal combustion engine and an electric motor (MG1 & MG2) for power.